bhurstGH/Database-Module/README.md

 >In your own words, explain how the pieces of a database system fit together at a high level.

+A: A database is an application that forms relationships between tables and the data within them in a binary file format.
+Data is any piece of information that we need to store or manipulate and access at a later time, particularly outside of a program's runtime.
+The data in each table column should share a type (such as text or integer) and the data in the columns form rows or records that have a relationship.

+Using the SQL language, the database application or outside sources (such as a program you are writing, or perhaps a web API so others can access your database) can request the data from the tables.
+SQL allows you to conditionally retrieve and display data from one or more tables as well as make changes (updates or deletions, for example) as needed.

+Databases and SQL provide a paradoxical combination of data stored in a non-human readable format that can be retrieved in a very declarative, human readable way, very quickly.

-A: A database is a collection of columns and rows of related data.
+_old answer_ A database is a collection of columns and rows of related data.
 Each column contains a certain type of data and the rows (or records) are a collection of column data that represents an object or entity, such as a person, order, or item information.

 >Explain the meaning of table, row, column, and value.